How screen time and digital technology use affects sleep

 - Preschooler sleep needs: children aged 3-5 years need 10-13 hours of sleep a night.

-- School-age sleep needs: at this age children need 9-11 hours sleep a night.
+- School-age and pre-teen sleep needs: children aged 5-11 years need 9-11 hours of sleep a night.

 - Teenage sleep needs: teenagers need 8-10 hours of sleep a night.